yaololo/learning_diary/haskell.md

 Fundamentally, there are two kinds of types.
 - Product types that include tuples and records.
 - Sum types that include ordinals and general algebraic data types.
-  - Product type is similar to conjunction `a and b`
+>  - Product type is similar to conjunction `a and b`
     - `type Pair a b = (a, b)`
-  - Sum type is similar to disjunction `a or b`.
+>  - Sum type is similar to disjunction `a or b`.
     - `type Either a b = Left a | Right b`

 ### Type Classes

+### algebraic data types
+> An algebraic data type is a data type defined out of a combination of two constructions: products and sums.
+A product is a way to combine multiple values of different types into one.
+They're present in pretty much all languages, often called “structs”, “records” or “tuples”.May 6, 2018
+> From Quora

 ### Class Type
 - Variables and data constructors are exist at the term level (values live and is the code that executes)